BranchingBad/zone-poker/CONTRIBUTING.md

 4.  **Make your changes**.
 Please adhere to the existing code style (see Code Style section below).

-    - **Code Style**: This project uses `black` for code formatting, `isort` for import sorting, and `flake8` for linting.
+    - **Code Style**: This project uses `ruff` for ultra-fast code formatting, import sorting, and linting.
 The pre-commit hooks will automatically enforce this style.

 5.  **Add or update tests**.
     - If you're adding a new feature (like an analysis module), please include unit tests in the `tests/` directory.